 Lorelai's interest in astrology began as a teen in the 1970's when she first read the New York Times best seller, Linda Goodman's Sun Signs.
 Quickly realizing that the "Sun sign" of an individual birth chart was only a small part of the big picture, Lorelai pursued her knowledge of astrology by researching every esoteric source available, and doing charts for her family, friends, and colleagues.
 She began her career as a professional astrologer in the 1980's, and had the great good fortune to study in person, one-on-one with Linda Goodman herself from September 1986 through March 1987 while Linda was ensconsed at the Hollywood Roosevelt Hotel writing what would become "Linda Goodman's Star Signs".

-Currently writing a book about Jewish astrology (due out in 2019), Lorelai is the founder of the Institute for Jewish Esoterica, a non-profit organization dedicated to education and research in the field of the Jewish mystical tradition.
+Currently writing "Astrolojew: The Big Book of Jewish Astrology", Lorelai is the founder of the Institute for Jewish Esoterica, a non-profit organization dedicated to education and research in the field of the Jewish mystical tradition.
 IJE's first international educational conference is scheduled for Jerusalem in December 2020: the conjunction of Jupiter (Tzedek) and Saturn (Shabbtai) in Aquarius (D'li), the mazal (sign) of the Jewish People.

 Available for personal consultations upon request.